 Roofing including roof space

 Repair category 2

-Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-No inspection of the flat roof covering could be undertaken.
-Flat roof coverings will require above average maintenance and have a limited lifespan.
+Notes There are some slipped, broken and missing slates.
+Deterioration was noted to skew pointing.
+The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.

+Rainwater fittings

-Rainwater fittings Repair category 2 Notes There is evidence of corrosion which may result in leakage.
-A section of the downpipe has been recently replaced to the rear elevation.
+Repair category 2

+Notes There is evidence of corrosion which may result in leakage.